opensearch-project/project-website/_posts/2025-04-19-navigating-pagination-with-hybrid-query.md

 ## Best practices for using pagination_depth

 Our benchmarking shows no significant performance impact when fetching the second page, even with a `pagination_depth` of 10,000.
 However, both latency and CPU utilization increase with pagination depth.
-To optimize performance, consider the following recommendations.
+To optimize performance, consider the following best practices.

 ### Optimize pagination depth based on data distribution